pydata/xarray/HOW_TO_RELEASE.md

 Note on version numbering:

 We follow a rough approximation of semantic version.
-Only major releases (0.X.0) show include breaking changes.
+Only major releases (0.X.0) should include breaking changes.
 Minor releases (0.X.Y) are for bug fixes and backwards compatible new features, but if a sufficient number of new features have arrived we will issue a major release even if there are no compatibility breaks.